 Feb 192017

 We are starting what we hope/intend will be a regular element of the blog: images and/or video profiling various specific artists books.
-We debut with buying cytotec with no rx‘s metal meta masterpiece, buying cytotec online.
+We debut with Jun Suzuki‘s metal meta masterpiece, In the Beginning.
 Part of Kaldewey Press’ artist book series (this being Kaldewey 7), it is an elegantly simple piece of work, concealing subtle complexity.

 The limited edition of thirty-five is comprised of hinged metal sheets (oxidized) with red ink Japanese characters and the English equivalent in cut-out letters…and one letterpress printed leaf tipped in.
 It is housed in a slipcase designed ‘spine up’, so that the leave hang free.